-In my twenties, I worked in a downtown Toronto office.
+In my twenties, I worked in a downtown Vancouver office.
 My workspace consisted of a two square metre cubicle; complete with a desk, chair, telephone and desktop computer.
 It was the kind of workspace someone newly graduated from university rarely aspires to, but somehow ends up in.
-Yup… I was in the workforce, earning a paycheque, and – for the first time ever – suffering from wickedly painful headaches.
-It got so bad that I went to my family doctor, convinced that I had tumour (or something equally sinister) in my head.
+Yup… I was in the workforce, earning a paycheque, and – for the first time ever – was suffering from frequent and wickedly painful headaches.
+The headaches were so bad that I went to my family doctor, convinced that I had a tumour (or something equally sinister) in my head.

 The exact cause of tension headaches is unknown.
 However, many medical professionals believe that muscle tension around the head and neck is the main culprit.
-It is also possible that teeth clenching, which causes a chronic contraction of the temporalis muscles (a pair of fan-like muscles covering the temples), is another major factor in tension headaches.
+Clenching the teeth, which causes a chronic contraction of the temporalis muscles (a pair of fan-like muscles covering the temples), is often another major factor in tension headaches.
 I thought about my job.
-Hmmm…sitting and staring at my computer screen would certainly cause a lot of tension in my upper body.
-Then I thought about all my upcoming deadlines, and suddenly I can hear my teeth grinding.
-“Okay,” I said, “how do I get rid of it?”
-My doctor had all kinds of suggestions: taking numerous mini-breaks, stretches, massage, and yoga.
-Yoga?
+Hmm… it occurred to me that sitting and staring at a computer screen day in and day out would certainly cause a lot of tension in my upper body.
+I then started to think about all those upcoming deadlines and noticed I could hear my own teeth grinding.
+Maybe this doctor knew what he was talking about after all.

 So I took my doctor’s advice, and over the years I have discovered that when it comes to effectively dealing with tension headaches, nothing beats a daily yoga practice.

 Biel, Andrew.
 Trail Guide to the Body, 4th edition.
 2010

 Marieb, E. Human Anatomy and Physiology, 6th edition.
 2004

 Prousky, J. and D. Seely (2005).
 The treatment of migraines and tension-type headaches with intravenous and oral niacin (nicotinic acid): systematic review of the literature.
 Nutrition Journal.
 4:3 26 January 2005.